 For a listing of current externships please contact Dr. Detwiler.

 USDA, APHIS, VS

-The USDA, Animal and Plant Health Inspection Service (APHIS), Veterinary Services’ One Health Coordination Center (OHCC) is pleased to offer externships during the summer of 2015.
-These are available to students that are enrolled in an MPH/DVM program, 3rd or 4th year veterinary students or students enrolled in an MPH program.
+The USDA, Animal and Plant Health Inspection Service (APHIS), Veterinary Services’ One Health Coordination Center (OHCC) is pleased to offer externships during 2016.
+These are available to students that are enrolled in an MPH/DVM program, 3rd or 4th year veterinary students, students enrolled in an MPH program or students with an MPH and pursuing a DVM.
 The externships will be a minimum of 3 weeks.
-Applications will be accepted between January 1 and February 13, 2015 (11:59 PM EST).
-Students will be notified by March 15, 2015.
-Externships will be offered between May 1 and August 31, 2015.
+Applications will be accepted between April 16 and May 29, 2015 (11:59 PM EST).
+Students will be notified by August 1, 2015.
+Externships will be offered between February 1 and August 26, 2016.
 Further information including how to apply can be found at: